Shombi Sharp: Career

-Prior to taking up his appointment in India, Sharp served in a number of capacities in various parts of the world, including Southern Africa, New York, Eastern Europe, Central Asia, the Middle East and the South Caucasus.
+Previous to that, Sharp served in several capacities in various parts of the world, including Southern Africa, New York, Eastern Europe, Central Asia, the Middle East and the South Caucasus.
 He is both a published author of works in the health economics field and a seasoned manager of technical assistance portfolios at the country and regional levels for over 20 years, with graduate training in economics and public health management.
-Sharp has served in a number of advisory positions, including as member of the World Health Organization’s Knowledge Hub Advisory Board in Zagreb, Croatia, and as a World Bank Expert Panel member for Europe and Central Asia in Washington, DC.
-He was designated a USAID “Policy Champion” and nominated for the UNDP Administrator's Award, while having also spoken at numerous international fora, including the European Health Forum, Central European University, the Council on Foreign Relations, the Goldman Sachs Global Leaders Programmeme, and the Social Science Research Council in NY, USA.
+Sharp has served in a number of advisory positions, including as a member of the World Health Organization's Knowledge Hub Advisory Board in Zagreb, Croatia, and as a World Bank Expert Panel member for Europe and Central Asia in Washington, D.C..
+He was designated a USAID “Policy Champion” and nominated for the UNDP Administrator's Award, while having also spoken at numerous international fora, including the European Health Forum, Central European University, the Council on Foreign Relations, the Goldman Sachs Global Leaders Programme, and the Social Science Research Council in NY, USA.
 Following several years in advertising, Sharp began his international development career in 1997 as Project Manager and Crisis Response Coordinator for CARE International in Harare, Zimbabwe.

-From 2001 to 2002 he served as the Moscow-based Assistant Resident Representative of the United Nations Development Programme (UNDP) in Russia, and from 2002 to 2005, as a Programme Manager in the Western Balkans cluster of the UNDP Regional Bureau for Europe and CIS (RBEC) in New York, USA.
+Upon joining the UN though the UNDP young leader programme LEAD, he served as the Moscow-based Assistant Resident Representative of the United Nations Development Programme (UNDP) in Russia, from 2002 to 2005, and as a Programme Manager in the Western Balkans cluster of the UNDP Regional Bureau for Europe and CIS (RBEC) in New York, USA from 2005 to 2006.
 From 2006 to 2010, Sharp led the Regional HIV/AIDS Practice for RBEC, covering over 20 countries and from 2010-2014 he was posted in Beirut as Deputy Country Director for UNDP Lebanon.
 There Sharp also served as Lead Coordinator for the Social Cohesion and Livelihoods sector of the international community's Regional Response Plan to the Syrian refugee crisis, coordinating a sectoral work plan of nearly US$100 million annually across 27 implementing organisations.
-From 2014 to 2018 Sharp served as the UNDP Deputy Resident Representative in Georgia Immediately prior to his current posting as UN Resident Coordinator in India, Sharp was the UNDP Resident Representative in 2018 and UN Resident Coordinator in Armenia from 2018 to 2021.
+From 2014 to 2018 Sharp served as the UNDP Deputy Resident Representative in Georgia, followed by UNDP Resident Representative in Armenia in 2018.